Helperbird/website/src/pages/features/reword-and-simplify-websites.md

 new: false
 header: true
 layout: templates/features_two.liquid
-title: Reword and Simplify Text and Web Pages
+title: Simplify and Reword Text on Web Pages
-description: Enhance your comprehension with Helperbird's Reword and Simplify feature.
-Adjust the reading age level to make complex texts easier to understand, perfect for improving reading skills or overcoming language barriers.
+description: Make reading easier with Helperbird's Reword and Simplify feature.
+Adjust the reading level of text to make complex content easier to understand, perfect for improving reading skills or overcoming language barriers.
 keywords:
   - Reword Text
   - Simplify Text